 Uganda: 17 Girls Rescued From Human Trafficking, Return Home

-On Monday, an immigration spokesman said that Uganda has repatriated 17 Ethiopian girls rescued from human trafficking in the capital, Kampala.
+On Monday, an spokesman said that Uganda has repatriated 17 Ethiopian girls rescued from human trafficking in the capital, Kampala.

 Related: